-As this week is considered a lay-off period you may choose to apply E.I.
+As this week is considered a shutdown, it will only be a layoff period if you have less than 24 hours of vacation eligibility.
+If you fall into this category you may choose to apply E.I.
 Benefits ONLY IF:

 - This means you will report to work any day, Monday through Friday, should the Ford Motor Company, or any other employer call upon you to do so.

-- all gross earnings during the week of Sunday August 12th 2018 to Saturday August 18th 2018, this includes any worked hours, vacation pay form the Ford Motor Company, any other employer or any type of self-employment.
+- All gross earnings during the week of Sunday June 30th to Saturday July 6th, 2019, this includes any worked hours, vacation pay form the Ford Motor Company, any other employer or any type of self-employment.

-Note: If you are working at the Ford Motor Company and have wages or vacation of more than 26 hours, or are in receipt Sickness and Accident or WSIB payments during this scheduled shutdown week, DO NOT apply for E.I.
+Note: If you are working at the Ford Motor Company and have wages or vacation of more than 24 hours, or are in receipt Sickness and Accident or W.S.I.B payments during this scheduled shutdown week, DO NOT apply for E.I.
 Benefits at this time.

 New Employment Insurance Claim (E.I. waiting periods NOT served)